louisna/draft-navarre-quic-flexicast/draft-navarre-quic-flexicast.md

 --- back

+# Existing implementation and initial results.

+The design of Flexicast QUIC is presented in a scientific paper, accepted at ACM SIGCOMM Computer Communication Review (CCR).
+We provide a proof of concept implementation of Flexicast QUIC, relying on Cloudflare quiche and the multipath extension.
+The source code of Flexicast QUIC is freely available for experimentations at https://github.com/IPNetworkingLab/flexicast-quic.

 # Acknowledgments
 {:numbered="false"}

-Louis Navarre is an F.R.S-FNRS Research Fellow.
+Louis Navarre was partially funded as an F.R.S-FNRS Research Fellow.
 This work has been partially supported by the Walloon Region as part of the funding of the FRFS-WEL-T strategic axis.

-We thank Maxime Piraux for his review.
+We thank Maxime Piraux and Gorry Fairhurst for their valuable reviews.